ZCHAnalytics/RESTful-API/create_dev_env.md

 `$ pip install python-dotenv`

-### Create .env for environment variables not related to Flask
+### Create `.env` file for environment variables not related to Flask

-### Create .gitignore files and add .env to .gitignore
+### Create .gitignore file and add .env to .gitignore

-## 4. Python library to connect with PostgreSQL database
+## 4. Install PostgreSQL connector

 `$ pip install psycorg2-binary`

-## 5. Update gitignore file
+## 5. Update `.gitignore` file

-check gitignore status befiore committing:
+- Ensure the `.gitigmore` file is updated.

 ![alt text](images/image-8.png)

 ## 5. Organise the Project:

+### Create a Directory for Images
-### Create a separate directory for images
+Create a separate directory for images and move all image files to the new directory:
 ```bash
 mkdir images
 mv image*.png images/